margaretmf/margaretmf.github.io/resume.md

 ---

 ## PROFILE
-Versatile data analyst, interviewer, and writer, with an interest in world affairs, international cultures, data journalism, markets, design research, product management, business sustainability, and spirituality and a background in systems practice, systems thinking, and data science.
-Passionate about looking at narratives around events and problems from multiple perspectives.
+Versatile data analyst, ethnographic interviewer, and writer, with an interest in systems practice, design research, data journalism, product management, and data science.
+Passionate about looking at narratives and problems from multiple perspectives.

  <br>